-When we are finally able to able to go on with our lives, I think that it is still really important that we are conscious of how our daily habits can impact the environment.
+With Earth Day right around the corner (April 22nd!)
+I wanted to take some time to share a few things that you can add to your daily routines to live a more sustainable life.
+I think that it’s really important that we are conscious of how our daily habits can impact the environment.
 If we all make a few small changes to reduce our carbon footprint, it can make the world of a difference!

 1. Bring reusable totes and produce bags

 This sounds like a very simple idea, but the amount of times I have walked into a store and left behind the pile of reusable totes and produce bags that I intended to use astounds me!
 LOL!
-A simple task I have been incorporating into my everyday routine is making sure after I use these bags that I put them back in the car to use for those spontaneous trips to the grocery store.
-Something to note, due to COVID grocery stores are not allowing you to use ANY reusable bags to stop the spread of bacteria.
-Once we are able to bring our reusable bags again make sure they are all clean and ready to go!
-Find out what my go-to reusable bags are, here.
+A simple task I have been incorporating into my everyday routine is making sure after I use these bags that I put them back in the car to use for those spontaneous trips to the grocery store!

 Tip: Make sure that you are washing these bags every so often to prevent the spread of bacteria!

 Now more than ever before, we are spending a great deal of time in our homes, which means a big increase in the power that we are using.
 As a family, pick an hour (any hour!), turn off the lights, unplug the appliances, light some candles and play a game or read a book.
 Making this a weekly occurrence (or a daily one if you’re competitive like me … LOL!) will not only reduce your bills but as a result, you will be spending some amazing quality time with the ones you love and making some great memories ta-boot!